Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Data Exploration and User Interaction

 \subsection{Table Views}

-A selection in the table views is equivalent to a click on a single chord in the chord diagram (see Fig.~\ref{fig:table_view}, Fig.~\ref{fig:interaction_concept} and Fig.~\ref{fig:para_filter}).
-The selected entry will be highlighted and can be used, for instance, after selecting a reference structure to investigate overlaps one by one.
-This also means that a table entry selection will update the chord diagram, the DHV view and the spatial views.
-Entries can be deselected and the state before the selection is restored.
+After selecting a reference structure in the chord diagram, the table view TV-I can be used to investigate overlaps by selecting one by one.
+A selection in the table view (see Fig.~\ref{fig:interaction_overview} B to F) is equivalent to a click on a single chord in the chord diagram.
+This also means that a table entry selection updates the chord diagram, the DHV view, and the spatial views.
+Overlaps can be deselected and the state before the selection is restored.

-A selection in table view TV-II acts similar as for TV-I, with the only difference that the 3D world position in the spatial views is not re-positioned, as this would alter the contents of the table.
-Instead, a selection will only update the zoom and the displayed structures.
-The visibility is guaranteed by the definition, as there has to be at least one point visible.
+A selection in table view TV-II works similarly, but with one key difference.
+The crosshair in the spatial views is not repositioned.
+This is to avoid altering the contents of the table.
+Instead, the selection only updates the zoom and the structures displayed, allowing for a closer examination of overlaps at a specific 3D position.